-If you determine that the actuator is broken then note down the model number.
-You’ll need to buy a replacement with the exact same specifications.
+If you determine that the actuator is broken then note down its model number.
+You'll need to buy a replacement with the exact same specifications.
 The actuator I replaced was a VC8111-02, which seems to be a discontinued model.
-However, the VC8111-11 has the exact same specs so I bought that.
-On the side of the actuator, you’ll see a label for wiring.
+However, the VC8111-11 has the exact same specs so I bought that instead.
+On the side of the actuator you'll see a label for wiring.
 It will say either SPST or SPDT.
 Make sure your replacement has the same type.
-I found my part on build.ca for $61.40 CAD as of Feb 2019.
-It took two days to ship with no shipping cost.
-The VC8111-11 part I needed can be purchased here.
+I got my actuator from https://www.build.ca/HONVC8111ZZ11 for $61.40 CAD before tax (as of Feb 2019).
+It took two days to ship with free shipping.

 Here's a picture of the part I was replacing:

 Here's the side label showing that it's an

 !!!
 WARNING !!!

 Turn off power to the fan coil system by opening your home's circuit breaker box, finding the HVAC system and flipping the breaker to the off position.
 This is so important that I cannot stress it enough.